Depressive Disorders Information

 • Diminished ability to think or concentrate; indecisiveness

-• Recurrent thoughts of death, recurrent suicidal ideation without a specific plan, or a suicide attempt or specific plan for committing suicide.
+• Recurrent thoughts of death, recurrent suicidal ideation without a specific plan, or a suicide attempt or specific plan to take one’s life

 Recovery from depression